 What should I expect at my cleaning and exam consultation?

 Your cleaning and consultation will consist of a visible examination of the teeth and gums.
 If you haven’t been to the dentist in a while, you may also require x-rays for a more comprehensive view of your teeth.
 You’ll also consult with the doctor about any oral health problems you may have been facing or questions that you may have.
 The cleaning will follow, during which the doctor will use special instruments to remove hardened plaque from your teeth.
-Finally, your teeth will be polished followed by discussions about any treatment recommendations he may have for you.
+Finally, your teeth will be polished followed by discussions about any treatment recommendations he the doctor may have for you.

 What types of guidelines should I follow after my visit?